teiid/openshift/README.md

-Teiid on OpenShift Express
+Teiid Demo on OpenShift
 ===============================

-This template helps you get up and running quickly with the Teiid demo for OpenShift.
+The following steps show you how to deploy the Teiid Demo on OpenShift.

-Create an account at http://openshift.redhat.com/
+Create an OpenShift account - see http://openshift.redhat.com/

-Create a jbosseap-6.0 application
+Create a jbosseap-6.0 application on OpenShift

-    rhc-create-app -a teiiddemo -t jbosseap-6.0
+    rhc app create -a teiiddemo -t jbosseap-6.0

+Add the MySQL cartridge to your application (make note of the DB credentials returned)

+    rhc app cartridge add -a teiiddemo -c mysql-5.1

-Add this upstream Teiid repo
+Add the upstream Teiid OpenShift repo

     cd teiiddemo
     git remote add upstream -m master git://github.com/teiid/openshift.git